benjamin-shen/about/README.md

 # About
 Hi!
-I'm a current sophomore at Cornell University majoring in Computer Science and planning to minor in Mechanical Engineering and Game Design.
-I'm currently looking for freelance development projects and a co-op opportunity for next year (Summer-Fall 2020).
+I'm a sophomore at Cornell University majoring in Computer Science and planning to minor in Game Design.
+I'm currently looking for freelance development projects and a summer internship or co-op opportunity for next year.

 ### *[Resume](resume.md)*